ognotjw/k3sup-prep-alpine/README.md

 # Prerequisites
 1. Have a root user.
-2. Have an "alpine" user.
+2. Have an "kube" user.
 3. Have community repositories enabled.
 4. Have "git" installed.